Greek Terms to Know:

 Recruitment (Formal Recruitment): The official process for new members to join a sorority.
 It is a mutual selection process where the PNMs and chapter chose based on their perfect fit.
 Formal recruitment at NC State lasts about a week.

-Sorority Recruitment Counselor (Sigma Rho Chi): A collegiate sorority member who disaffiliates from their individual chapter to help PNMs with an unbiased perspective through recruitment.
+Sorority Recruitment Counselor (SRC): A collegiate sorority member who disaffiliates from their individual chapter to help PNMs with an unbiased perspective through recruitment.

 Recruitment Parties: The different rounds of formal recruitment.
 Each sorority chapter throws their own “party” for PNM’s to attend.